dustykeyboard/MeanListApp/README.md

 1. User authentication via
 	* Local accounts with username and password
 	  With client-side password encryption and no clear-text password storage.
-A password reset function will also be required, potentially using emails with a single use reset token
+	* A password reset function will also be required, potentially using emails with a single use reset token (planned)
-	* Twitter authentication
+	* Twitter authentication (planned)
-	* Facebook authentication
+	* Facebook authentication (planned)
-	* Optionally combining multiple authentication methods for a single account
+	* Optionally combining multiple authentication methods for a single account (planned)
 2. Separation of front-end application code and back-end code
 	* Front-end Web application should be completely separate from back-end
 	* Front-end communicates through API calls